kzurawel/famicomparty/content/book/13-backgroundgraphics/index.md

 Background tile palettes are set via an attribute table, which uses one byte to store palette information for a 4x4 square of background tiles.
-To change the palettes used for a particular tile, first hover over that tile in the left-side nametable display and note the "Attribute offset" for the tile.
+To change the palettes used for a particular tile, first hover over that tile in the left-side nametable display and note the "AtOff" for the tile.
+Remember that an "AtOff" in NEXXT is an offset from the start of the nametable (e.g., `$2000`), not the start of an attribute table.
 Next, we need to figure out which 2x2 area of tiles (top left, top right, bottom left, or bottom right) the tile we want to change is part of.
-To help with finding the boundaries of an attribute table byte, click "Attribute grid" at the bottom of the nametable display.
-This will overlay a red dashed-line grid that shows the boundaries of each 4x4 tile attribute table byte's coverage area.
+To help with finding the boundaries of an attribute table byte, "AtOff" will end with one of `.0`, `.2`, `.4`, or `.6`, which will tell you the starting bit of the current tile's palette in the attribute table byte.

 As an example, let's change the palette used to draw the first "large star" in the nametable.
-By hovering over it in the nametable viewer, we can find the attribute offset (`$02`), and by looking at the attribute grid overlay we can see where within the 4x4 set of tiles our chosen tile is located (here, the bottom-right 2x2 area).
+By hovering over it in the nametable viewer, we can find the attribute offset (`$03C2.6`).

-{% figure(img="findattributeoffset.png") %}
-Finding attribute offset information for the "large star" at the top of the nametable.
-{% end %}

 Each byte of the attribute table holds palette information for four 2x2 areas of background tiles, using two bits for each area.